fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 yarn nx run workspace:version --releaseAs=major
 ```

-After completion, you have to push the `main` branch changes and the new version tag to the remote repository.
+After completion, you must push the `main` branch changes and the new version tag to the remote repository.

 ```shell
 # Push the main branch